-Roads Nuisance Council land Animals Other Roads Nature strips - • Parking x 3 • Horses prohibited on nature strips (and footpaths) in the urban area • Are weeds on nature strips a local law offence • Is maintenance of nature strip and street trees included in local Nuisance Motor bikes on private land - noise and dust Council land Request better management of noise and parking from events athletics sport Animals Horses x 64 Other Enforcement (manner of enforcement / enforcement tools / or request to enforce) x 15 law Who is responsible for repair of vehicle crossovers Boat noise of waterways managed by Council Permitted events may include vehicles other than on roads, formed tracks and carparks and the local law seems to prohibit this All other Definitions, permit conditions, incorporated documents, how to impound, internal review, delegations, overlap with other legislation etc. x 19 The definition of road related area should be clarified so it does not apply to private carparks e.g. shops and supermarket car parks Fire in the open air x 2 The requirement for a permit for images for commercial purposes is too restrictive Consultation x 5 The definition of local nuisance is too prescriptive Signs are too prescriptive Airside restrictions x 2 The definition of local nuisance is too broad Signs are not prescriptive enough Freight container permit too limited x 3 Query the time to assess a firework permit x 1 8 6 5 77 Query the urban area definition x 2 47
+Roads Nuisance Council land Animals Other

+Nature strips - Motor bikes on Request better Horses x 64 Enforcement

+• Parking x 3 private land - management of (manner of

+Horses noise and dust noise and parking enforcement /

+prohibited on from events enforcement tools

+nature strips athletics sport / or request to

+(and footpaths) enforce) x 15

+in the urban area

+• Are weeds on

+nature strips a

+local law offence

+• Is maintenance

+of nature strip

+and street trees

+included in local

+law Who is responsible Boat noise of Permitted events All other Definitions, permit

+for repair of waterways may include conditions, permit

+vehicle crossovers managed by vehicles other incorporated

+Council than on roads, documents, how

+formed tracks and to impound,

+carparks and the internal review,

+local law seems to delegations,

+prohibit this overlap with other

+legislation etc. x

+E 1 11 1 19

+Fire in the open air The requirement Consultation x 5

+road related area should be clarified x 2 for a permit for images for

+so it does not images for commercial

+apply to private purposes is too

+carparks e.g. restrictive

+shops and

+supermarket car

+parks

+The definition of Signs are too Airside restrictions

+local nuisance is prescriptive x 2

+too prescriptive

+The definition of Signs are not Freight container

+local nuisance is prescriptive permit too limited

+too broad enough x 3 Query the time to

+assess a firework

+permit x 1

+Query the urban

+area definition x 2

+8 6 5 77 47